Photodermatitis

-Photodermatitis, sometimes referred to as sun poisoning or photoallergy, is a form of allergic contact dermatitis in which the allergen must be activated by light to sensitize the allergic response, and to cause a rash or other systemic effects on subsequent exposure.
+Photodermatitis, sometimes referred to as sun poisoning or photoallergy, is a form of allergic dermatitis in which the allergen must be activated by light to sensitize the allergic response, and to cause a rash or other systemic effects on subsequent exposure.
 The second and subsequent exposures produce photoallergic skin conditions which are often eczematous.
 It is distinct from sunburn.

+Some variants are caused by topical exposure, while others are caused by medications, and still others are caused by medical conditions which generate the allergen precursors in the body.

 Signs and symptoms

 Photodermatitis may result in swelling, difficulty breathing, a burning sensation, a red itchy rash sometimes resembling small blisters, and peeling of the skin.
 Nausea may also occur.
 There may also be blotches where the itching may persist for long periods of time.
 In these areas an unsightly orange to brown tint may form, usually near or on the face.

 Causes

 Many medications and conditions can cause sun sensitivity, including: